What Nature Teaches Us About Well-Being

 While we’ve learned to handle small, predictable change—taking shelter under umbrellas when it rains, flicking on lights when it’s dark—large, unpredictable events, such as global pandemics, upend us, revealing our reactive inflexibility and exposing our vulnerabilities.

 We can’t prevent upheaval.
-But if we look to nature we can learn to become more resilient.
+But if we look to nature as a teacher, we can learn to become more resilient.
 We can start by identifying critical functions for well-being: food, shelter, work, occasional pleasures and recreation, and so on.
 Then, ensure we maintain them by duplicating the diversity, redundancy, and decentralization found in nature.
 Ecosystems—whether wetlands or deserts—contain a diversity of plants that are distributed across the landscape in a decentralized pattern.
 So, when a storm threatens, the ecosystem has a life insurance policy.

 “We are hardwired to behave like nature because we are nature,” says Baumeister.